Brockkoli/SneakSecure-Blockchain/README.md

 -   Public key distribution
 -   Private key storage management using the Password-Based Encryption Scheme 2 (PBES2)
 -   Consensus Algorithm - Proof of Work (PoW)
-  - based on difficulty level
+  - based on difficulty level: no. of leading 0s

 ### Figures
 - Communication process between manufacturer and buyer: